Cngabu/dsc-phase-1-project/README.md

 ![movie-genres.jfif](Project-images/movie-genres.jfif)

-Microsoft want to venture into film making business and needs to know what types of films are currently doing the best at the box office.
+Microsoft wants to venture into film making business and needs to know what types of films are currently doing the best at the box office.
 This analysis will provide insights into the film types they can explore as a new movie studio.

 ## The Data
 ***